dorianprill/libd2/readme.md

    - [ ] active client / protocol state machine

 ## How to Build

 Building on windows requires some extra steps, otherwise it should be smooth sailing.
 At this early stage I haven't created any bindings, but Python/JS would be useful to many people I guess.

 ### Linux

 Tested with Diablo 2 (Vanilla) and WINE, not tested with D2R yet because I don't have a vulkan capable machine `cargo build --release`

 ### Mac Os

 `cargo build --release` (not tested yet)

 ### Windows

-You will need to install npcap and additionally download the WinPcap Developers Pack as per the [libpnet](https://github.com/libpnet/libpnet) build instructions for Windows.
+You will need to install `ncap` or the `WinPcap Developers Pack` as per the [libpnet](https://github.com/libpnet/libpnet) build instructions for Windows (I tested the latter).
 Then point your user environment variable `LIB` (create if nonexistent) to the folder where to find Packet.lib i.e. `WpdPack/Lib/x64/` from the WinPcap Developers Pack you just downloaded.
 Then `cargo build --release`
-This will get the project building but the executable panics while querying the available network interfaces.
+This will get the project building.
-Turns out windows is very fickle and I might need to pull in the `windows` crate just to find the active interface.
+Currently, in order to find the internet-connected network interface, it is necessary to disable disconnected-but-enabled interfaces (such as virtual adaperts for VPN).

 ## Usage

-One simple use case that is supported now is launching a listening client/connection to sniff d2gs packets:
+One simple use case that is supported now is launching a shadow client to sniff d2gs packets.
+Put the following code in your main.rs and run it.
+Then start up your D2 or D2R game client, join a game and watch the game packets flow.

 ```Rust
 use libd2r::Client;